Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 How Long Does it Take to Become Muscular?

-The good news is you can start getting the benefits of being muscular quite quickly.
+You can start getting the benefits of being muscular quite quickly.
 Becoming a stage-ready bodybuilder is a long, arduous road.
 Getting into good shape is not.
 The first twenty pounds of muscle you gain will have the biggest impact on your appearance.
 And thanks to the phenomenon of “newbie gains,” those first twenty pounds aren’t too hard to come by.
 Most skinny guys can go from “thin” to “fit” within six months (source).

 Before and after photo of a skinny guy bulking up and becoming muscular.